Thanakorn-AI/FinForge_AI_submission/README.md

 ### 1. Upload Financial PDFs
 - Click "Upload PDFs" button in the sidebar
-- Select one or more Thai financial statement PDFs
+- Select one or more financial statement PDFs
 - Wait for LandingAI extraction (10-30 seconds per document)

 ### 2. Ask Questions